NEW: Two members of Venezuelan President Nicolas Maduro's family appear in court

 During the arrest, both men had Venezuelan diplomatic passports and openly identified themselves as the son and nephew of Flores, maintaining that they had diplomatic immunity, Vigil said.

 CNN contacted Haitian authorities to ask about the arrest, but officials there said they were not involved in the raid.

 President decries ‘imperial ambushes’

-has not responded to requests for comment.
+The Venezuelan government has not responded to requests for comment.